TareqNewazShahriar/Improve-Your-Code/README.md

 ````

 **Reason:** Should use StringBuilder.
 For each concatenation, one new string variable will be created.
-Should be used self-explanatory names which reveal it’s intent instead of Falgs and also remove Magic numbers.
+**More improvement:** Should be used self-explanatory names which reveal it’s intent instead of Falgs and also remove Magic numbers.

 ## [4]
 ````c#